 TE-ECEC Tuition is billed one month in advance (e.g. September tuition will appear on your August 1 bill).
 TE-ECEC tuition that has been billed as of the date of withdrawal or enrollment change is non-refundable.
 Any changes must be made in writing to the Registrar with a minimum of 30 days advance notice.
 Extended Day options are also billed one month in advance.
-Early Care (8:00 a.m. - 8:45 a.m.), After Care (12:45 p.m. to 2:45 p.m.) and Late Care (2:45 p.m. to 6:00 p.m., 5:30 on Fridays) are available M-F, MWF, T/TH.
+Pre-Early Care (7:30 am to 8:00 am), Early Care (8:00 am to 8:45 am), After Care (12:45 pm to 2:45 pm) and Late Care (2:45 pm to 6:00 pm, 5:30 on Fridays) are available M-F, MWF, T/TH.
 Extended Day options are also available on a Daily Drop-in care basis as space permits.
 Daily reservations are required for Drop-in Care.
-The Daily Drop-in Care tuition will be billed on your next statement.
+The Daily Drop-in Care will be paid using pre-purchased vouchers.